Mick Galwey

 Michael Joseph Galwey (born 8 October 1966) won an All-Ireland Senior Football Championship with the Kerry Gaelic football team in 1986, as a 19-year-old, before turning to rugby union.
 He is thus the only winner of an "All-Ireland" in both rugby union and Gaelic football.
 He also holds County Championship medals in Senior, Junior and Minor grades.
-His nickname 'Gaillimh' comes from the name of Irish town Galway, in the Irish language.
+His nickname 'Gaillimh' comes from the name of Irish city Galway, in the Irish language.

 Rugby

 Galwey was a key figure in Shannon R.F.C.'s side during their four in a row winning streak of All- Ireland League titles in the late 1990s.
 Throughout his career Galwey proved to be a leader who could inspire and motivate players around him to punch above their collective weights.
 Galwey instilled a "don't panic" and professional attitude in his Shannon team which later would become the hallmarks of Munster Rugby during his tenancy as captain.

 Galwey is seen as a legend of the sport in his native Munster, particularly in Limerick.